draeger-lab/refinegems/README.md

 ### ![docker](https://skillicons.dev/icons?i=docker) Via Docker

 ``refineGEMs`` can also be used via Docker.
-To build the docker image, firtsly clone the repository:
+To build the Docker image, firstly clone the repository:

 ```bash
    git clone "https://github.com/draeger-lab/refinegems.git"